Adventures in a Messy Life

 Jacob shows us how far God will go to pursue a lost sheep.
 Just like the story of the prodigal son, Jacob was brought home to God.

-Because of the sins of his brothers Joseph was handed over into slavery, but because of their actions Joseph was able to save his family in Egypt.
-Jesus was handed over to death by lies and half truths, but because of his death and resurrection we are saved from sin.
+Because of the sins of his brothers, Joseph was handed over into slavery, but because of their actions, Joseph was able to save his family in Egypt.
+Jesus was handed over to death by lies and half-truths, but because of his death and resurrection we are saved from sin.

-Moses was called out of 40 years of wilderness to lead his people to freedom from slavery to Egypt.
+Moses was called out of 40 years of wilderness to lead his people to freedom from slavery in Egypt.
 Jesus was called out of 40 days of wilderness to lead his people into freedom from slavery to sin.

 The 10 Commandments point us to a loving and holy God.
 You need both sides to truly understand God.
 A holy God would instantly punish you for any sin, and the punishment is death.
 A loving God would not be able to correct you because they would not want to hurt you then.
 But a holy and loving God offers correction and support to bring you back to friendship and trust.

 Samson shows the folly of trying to do it all yourself.
-We can do many of the right things, but without the light of the world we cannot truly follow God.
+We can do many of the right things, but without the light of the world, we cannot truly follow God.

 Saul looked like the perfect king.
 He was handsome, he was tall, he was strong, but he did not follow God and ultimately was a weak king because of it.
 Jesus did not look like a king, he was common, he was a carpenter, but he is the True King.

 David showed us a true king.
-He ran hard after God, and loved God with all his heart.
+He ran hard after God and loved God with all his heart.
 David pointed his people to God.
-But David was a man and he sinned, because no man can live a perfect life.
+But David was a man and he sinned because no man can live a perfect life.
 Jesus was both man and God and lived a perfect life.
 Jesus is the perfect king of all.

 Solomon shows us the folly of a church not daily relying on God.
 He followed God for a while, but his house was built on his own wisdom, not God’s and at the end of his reign it was washed away.

 All the kings of Northern Israel show us what life without God is like.
 It’s painful, there are lies, murder, blasphemy, and more hurt.
-In the end a world without God falls, and the kingdom of Israel fell.
+In the end, a world without God falls, and the kingdom of Israel fell.

 Hezekiah became king after many who had not followed God.
-He wanted to bring Israel back to God, and did.
+He wanted to bring Israel back to God and did.
 Jesus wanted to bring Israel back to God, and there were many Pharisees telling him it could not be done.
 But ultimately Jesus brought the world to God.

-Jonah ran from God, which Jesus never did, but then Jonah sat in the belly of a big fish for 3 days, and preached the words of redemption just like Jesus.
+Jonah ran from God, which Jesus never did, but then Jonah sat in the belly of a big fish for 3 days and preached the words of redemption just like Jesus.
 Jesus was dead and in a grave for 3 days, and resurrected to preach the words of life to the world.

 Isaiah was given a vision of heaven and what Jesus will come to do.
-He tells of Jesus birth, and his eventual death and resurrection.
+He tells of Jesus’ birth, and his eventual death and resurrection.

 God called Hosea to love and marry a woman who did not love him, he stayed a faithful bridegroom, though his bride was not faithful.
 Jesus too has married a faithless wife, the church.
 Though we wander far from His love at times, Jesus will always stay faithful.